eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/prototyping/service_integration.md

 ### Modify existing services

 For more advanced usage you can also try to modify existing services.
-Check out [the seat service](https://github.com/eclipse/kuksa.val.services/tree/main/seat_service) for example, modify it and integrate it into your _Vehicle App_ repository.
+Check out [the seat service](https://github.com/eclipse-kuksa/kuksa-incubation/tree/main/seat_service) for example, modify it and integrate it into your _Vehicle App_ repository.

 ### Create your own services

-If you want to create your own service the [KUKSA.VAL Services repository](https://github.com/eclipse/kuksa.val.services/) contains examples illustrating how such kind of vehicle services can be built.
-You need to write an application that talks to _KUKSA.VAL_ listening to changes of a _target value_ of some VSS data point and then do whatever you want.
-You can achieve this by using the _KUKSA.VAL_ [gRPC API](https://github.com/eclipse-kuksa/kuksa-databroker/tree/main/proto/kuksa/val/v1) with any programming language of your choice (learn more about [gRPC](https://grpc.io)).
+If you want to create your own service the [KUKSA Incubation repository](https://github.com/eclipse-kuksa/kuksa-incubation) contains examples illustrating how such kind of vehicle services can be built.
+You need to write an application that talks to _KUKSA_ listening to changes of a _target value_ of some VSS data point and then do whatever you want.
+You can achieve this by using the _KUKSA_ [gRPC API](https://github.com/eclipse-kuksa/kuksa-databroker/tree/main/proto/kuksa/val/v1) with any programming language of your choice (learn more about [gRPC](https://grpc.io)).

 ### Mock Provider and Mock Provider Integration